 I grew up in the Texas Panhandle, left a number of times and lived in a number of other places, but I'm back in my hometown now.
-My first love was always writing, and I was the editor of The Little Harvester, the high school weekly newspaper, for both my junior and senior years.
-But during my senior year, I also attended EMT school, which started me on a long career in a number of facets of medicine.
-From over two decades as a paramedic to becoming a registered nurse, I have enjoyed not only the technical aspects of medicine, but the heart-to-heart connections with patients throughout the years.
-But I always loved writing.
+From over two decades as a paramedic to becoming a registered nurse then a family nurse practitioner, I have enjoyed not only the technical aspects of medicine, but the heart-to-heart connections with patients throughout the years.
+I always loved writing.

 In my last semester of nursing school, my first book, Blood of Like Souls, was published.
 Although I worked on that manuscript for more than sixteen years, I continued with the story to the next three books over the next three years.
 Both the first and fourth books were named Finalist in the Indie Next Generation Book Awards.
-I attended the ceremony for the first book in New York City in 2011, but I was quite out of my West Texas element in a what seemed to be a crowded, dirty, loud city, topped off by my first gallbladder attack.
-I'm sure the city is not nearly as bad as I remember, but the experience didn't leave me with any burning desire to go back the second time.
+The fifth came out in October of 2020, while the world was dealing with COVID.
+The next in June.

 If you don't feel you are making a difference, you probably aren't.